Judiciary of Cyprus

 The Judiciary of Cyprus is the system of courts which interprets and applies the law in Cyprus.
 It is largely based on the English model.
 Judicial independence is safeguarded by the Constitution.

 Law

 The applicable laws in Cyprus are the Constitution, the laws of Article 188 in the Constitution, the Common Law and Equity and laws enabled by the Cyprus House of Representatives.
+After independence in 1960, Cyprus retained many colonial laws, integrating them with new laws enacted by its House of Representatives.
+These laws are guided by the principles of common law and equity, as outlined in the Constitution of the Republic of Cyprus and supplemented by European Union law after Cyprus's accession in 2004.